-12 TEAM SCORING AT THE WORLD CHAMPIONSHIPS
+11 TEAM SCORING AT CONFEDERATION AND WORLD CHAMPIONSHIPS

-- 12.1 Federations must nominate their team riders immediately after the official practice. - 12.2 It is encouraged to have a mixed participation with men and women riders within a team, although it is not compulsory. - 12.3 Cable wakeboard & wakeskate team will comprise of a maximum of 18 riders, with a maximum of 2 riders in the same category.
-The 9 best scores will be used for country classification.
-In the event of a tie between 2 teams, the 10 best scores will be used and so on. - 12.4 The ranking point system for the relevant competition, as described in Appendix (D), will be used to calculate the Team Scoring.
+- 11.1 Federations must nominate their team riders immediately after the official practice. - 11.2 It is encouraged to have a mixed participation with men and women riders within a team, although it is not compulsory. - 11.3 Cable wakeboard & wakeskate team will comprise of a maximum of 18 riders, with a maximum of 2 riders in the same category.
+The 9 best scores will be used for country classification. - 11.4 In the event of a tie between 2 teams, the next best score will be added and so on. - 11.5 The ranking point system for the relevant competition, as described in Appendix D, will be used to calculate the Team Scoring.

-13 PROTESTS
+12 PROTESTS

-- 13.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
-Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence or 10 minutes after the results are announced. - 13.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
-It will not be allowed for someone's disagreement with the results. - 13.3 A correction of an error in the computation of scores is no ground for a protest.
-If such an error occurs, it will be corrected as soon as possible.
+12.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
+Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence or 10 minutes after the results are announced.

-- 13.4 Protests must be accompanied by 50 EUR or the approximate equivalent in local currency-.
-This amount will be refunded if the protest is granted-. - 13.5 During the run, if a rider has any reason to request a rerun, he must stop performing any further tricks and raise his hand immediately.
-Equipment failure, as described in 5.7, is not a valid reason for a rerun. - 13.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any kind will not be used by Judges, riders or team representatives to resolve any disputes.
+- 12.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
+It will not be allowed for someone's disagreement with the results. - 12.3 A correction of an error in the computation of scores is no ground for a protest.
+If such an error occurs, it will be corrected as soon as possible. - 12.4 Protests must be accompanied by 50 EUR or the approximate equivalent in local currency.
+This amount will be refunded if the protest is granted. - 12.5 During the run, if a rider has any reason to request a rerun, he must stop performing any further tricks and raise his hand immediately.
+Equipment failure, as described in 5.7, is not a valid reason for a rerun. - 12.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any kind will not be used by Judges, riders or team representatives to resolve any disputes.

-14 SCHEDULE CHANGES
+13 SCHEDULE CHANGES

-- 14.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety, or similar reason.
-Such changes will be announced at a riders' or team captains' meeting, and by posting. - 14.2 The finals of each category must be completed to determine a winner, even if the Judges are obliged to continue them at a different site.
-If a final cannot be completed, all riders from the event will compete again where and when possible, until a winner is determined. - 14.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council members can decide to perform one final run to determine a winner.
+- 13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety, or similar reason.
+Such changes will be announced at a riders' or team captains' meeting, and by posting. - 13.2 The finals of each category must be completed to determine a winner, even if the Judges are obliged to continue them at a different site.
+If a final cannot be completed, all riders from the event will compete again where and when possible, until a winner is determined. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council members can decide to perform one final run to determine a winner.
 The Officials will clearly inform all riders in the finals in question in advance.